Skip to main content

 Spaced repetition is particularly effective for exams that cover a large volume of factual information: medical board exams, bar exams, language certifications, and cumulative finals.
 Without spacing, earlier material fades as you study later topics, creating a frustrating cycle of learning and forgetting.

 Managing spaced repetition manually across hundreds of concepts is impractical, which is why software-based scheduling is essential.
-Learnco handles this automatically, scheduling review sessions at optimal intervals based on your performance data.
+Learnco AI handles this automatically, scheduling review sessions at optimal intervals based on your performance data.
 The system prioritizes concepts you struggle with while gradually reducing the frequency of reviews for material you have mastered.
 Check the pricing page for plans that include spaced repetition features.

 Phase 6: The Final Review